esa/pygmo2/doc/index.rst

-sided to state-of-the-art optimization algorithms (Simplex Methods, SQP methods, interior points methods, ...) and can be easily mixed (also with your newly-invented algorithms) to build a super-algorithm exploiting algoritmic cooperation via the asynchronous, generalized island model.
+sided to state-of-the-art optimization algorithms (Simplex Methods, SQP methods, interior points methods, ...) and can be easily mixed (also with your newly-invented algorithms) to build a super-algorithm exploiting algorithmic cooperation via the asynchronous, generalized island model.

 pygmo can be used to solve constrained, unconstrained, single objective,